chris-short/devopsish.com/content/post/085/index.md

 [The PEP 572 endgame](https://lwn.net/Articles/759558/): "While the Python project charts its course in the wake of [Guido van Rossum] resignation, it makes sense to catch up on where things stand with this contentious PEP that has now been accepted for Python 3.8."

-[Google Reveals the Secrets of DevOps](https://thenewstack.io/google-reveals-the-secrets-of-devops/): "Unlike other less well-curated development experiences, Google’s process is worth examining and shouldn’t leave anyone offended or covered in sausage leavings."
+[Google Reveals the Secrets of DevOps](https://thenewstack.io/google-reveals-the-secrets-of-devops/): "Unlike other less well-curated development experiences, Google's process is worth examining and shouldn't leave anyone offended or covered in sausage leavings."

 [Amazon suffers glitches at the start of Prime Day, its biggest shopping day of the year](https://www.cnbc.com/2018/07/16/amazon-suffers-glitches-in-opening-minutes-of-prime-day.html)